-Romanian “electric shock” from windmills10.
-December 2012. / SEE Energy News
+Romanian “electric shock” from windmills, SEE Energy News

 Over the past two years Romania made a boom in the production of electricity from wind energy, they have 2,000 megawatts (MW) currently installed, and in 2013 they plan to connect to the grid another 900 MW of electricity from wind turbines, said the president of the Romanian Association for Wind Energy Ionel David.

 “In 2009 we had only 14 MW of capacity for the production of electricity from wind power but the development boom began in 2010″ said David to journalists from Serbia who visited the largest onshore wind farm in Europe” Fantanele “in Romania.

 David said that wind farms in Romania are located in three areas – Dobrudza where “Fantanele” is located, on the border with Moldova and in the territory of Banat.

 According to David, the current price of electricity produced from windmills is 15.5 cents per kilowatt hour (kWh), and to the electricity grid in Romania between 5,000 and 6,000 MW of wind energy can be connected, while it costs 1.6 million per MW to build windmills.

 Romania plans to produce 20 percent of the total electricity production from renewable sources by 2020, or 38 percent including large hydro power plants (HPP).

 Wind Farm “Fantanele” located near the port of Constanta and the Black Sea coast, has 240 turbines with a total installed power of 600 MW.

 Development and construction was implemented by Continental Wind Partners (CWP), which sold the wind farm to Czech energy company CEZ for € 1.1 billion, which is the largest direct foreign investment (DFI) in the history of Romania.